 - prescription drug coverage

-With an advantage plan, you’ll need to still pay your Part B monthly premium.
+With an advantage plan, you’ll need to pay your Part B monthly premium still.

 Aetna offers HMO, HMO-POS, and PPO plans in select areas.
-They also have special needs plans for people with certain characteristics, like chronic or disabling diseases or conditions (like diabetes or end-stage renal disease).
+They also have special needs plans for people with specific characteristics, like chronic or disabling diseases or conditions (like diabetes or end-stage renal disease).
 There are even Special Needs Plans for those who live in institutions or who have Medicare and Medicaid.

 Not every plan will be offered in every location.
-If you move out of the plan service area, you’ll need to change your plan.
+If you move out of the plan service area, you’ll need to change your policy.
 Each year Medicare Advantage Plans change.
 It’s your responsibility to check if your doctors are in-network and if your prescriptions will be covered each year when the plan changes.

 There’s a lot of hype around advantage plans, make sure to do your research thoroughly with the help of a licensed agent before enrolling.
 There’s a lot of restrictions that come with these types of plans; many new beneficiaries end up stuck in a Medicare Advantage plan they didn’t want.

 Starting in 2019, the return of the Medicare Open Enrollment Period will be in full force.
-This enrollment period was specifically brought back due to the number of beneficiaries enrolling in advantage plans that didn’t give them the coverage they thought it did.
+This enrollment period was explicitly brought back due to the number of beneficiaries enrolling in advantage plans that didn’t give them the coverage they thought it did.

 Aetna Medicare Providers

 Finding a good doctor in your plan’s network can be a headache; however, with the right tools, you can locate someone nearby.
-Aetna Medicare Advantage providers are part of one of the largest network of doctors.
+Aetna Medicare Advantage providers are part of one of the largest networks of doctors.

 Aetna Medicare PPO providers are available in many areas.
 If you have an Aetna Medicare Supplement, providers that accept Medicare will accept your policy.

 Aetna Part D Prescription Drug Plans

-If you’re enrolling into a Medicare Supplement, you need to inquire about Aetna Medicare Part D Plans.
+If you’re enrolling in a Medicare Supplement, you need to inquire about Aetna Medicare Part D Plans.
 While there are Aetna Part D Plans in many areas, don’t select a plan based solely on the company name.
-Each plan has a different drug list, premium, and different copays for drugs.
+Each program has a different drug list, premium, and various copays for drugs.